crazyvector/Angular-Cross-Section-Calculator/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-To run the program, update the input file and then execute: `./run_program.sh in the main folder`.
+To run the program, update the input file and then execute: `./run_program.sh` in the main folder.
 ** To store the output in a log file, use: `./run_program.sh > log.txt`**

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------